Reducing spoilage in food aid shipments

 The project is part of the overall MIT CITE program, funded by USAID, which aims to evaluate a wide variety of development technologies using an interdisciplinary approach and a variety of quantitative and qualitative methods to better understand which technologies best serve families living in poverty.

-An experimental approach to food storage and packaging interventions in international food aid. www.econthatmatters.com/2016/09/an-experimental-approach-to-food-storage-and-packaging-interventions-in-international-food-aid-part-1/
+More information: An experimental approach to food storage and packaging interventions in international food aid. www.econthatmatters.com/2016/0 … nal-food-aid-part-1/